-Once the 60 Second Marketer has gotten a prospect to raise their hand and express interest in learning more about our services, I’ll often move them down the sales funnel by directing them to an in-depth blog post I wrote on the 60 Second Communications website called “Even We Were Surprised When Our Digital Marketing Campaign Grew Our Client’s Revenues by 278%.”
+Once the 60 Second Marketer has gotten a prospect to raise their hand and express interest in learning more about hiring me as a speaker, I’ll often move them down the sales funnel by directing them to an in-depth blog post I wrote titled “100 Top Motivational Speakers.”

-That one-two punch of establishing thought-leadership with the 60 Second Marketer blog and then using the 60 Second Communications blog post to further establish our credentials has worked out well for us over the past year.
+That one-two punch of establishing thought-leadership with the 60 Second Marketer blog and then using my speaker website to further establish my credentials has worked out well for me over the past year.